 The Grand Canyon is a special place, and Yavapai Lodge recognizes that.
 Staying in the lodge, you’ll feel its commitment to the park’s future.
 It starts the second you pull in.
 With plenty of parking, you can leave your car at the lodge for the duration of your stay and take the park’s shuttle to get to all the stops you want to see, lowering your carbon footprint.

 Or, stroll down to Bright Angel Bicycles to rent a bike and explore the South Rim, human-powered.
-Check out Hermit Road where you’ll be free from traffic as it’s closed to private vehicles.
-Don’t feel like biking the whole seven miles?
-Hop on the park’s free shuttle at any of its designated stops to get you and your bike to your next destination or back to the lodge.
+Check out Hermit Road where you’ll be free from traffic as it’s closed to private vehicles March 1-Nov.
+30. Don’t feel like biking the whole seven miles?
+Hop on the park’s free shuttle during these months at any of its designated stops to get you and your bike to your next destination or back to the lodge.

 The lodge’s commitment to sustainability encompasses all aspects of the business.
-In 2020, it will divert 65% of its waste from landfills and by 2025, it’s committed to becoming zero-waste.
+In 2022, the lodge received an environmental achievement award from the Department of the Interior for its waste diversion program which partners with a local food bank.
+In 2020, it diverted 57% of its waste from landfills and by 2025, it’s committed to becoming zero-waste.
 As a visitor, you can help reduce unnecessary waste by not requesting straws, napkins and lids and remembering to bring (or purchase on-site) a reusable water bottle.
 Grand Canyon National Park officials have worked hard to discourage single-use plastic water bottles, helping to eliminate waste.
 Water filling stations are available throughout the park and Yavapai Lodge.

 After a day exploring the park, head back to the lodge to relax.
-Outdoor games like cornhole and soccer give you an excuse to unplug.
-Stop by the Yavapai Coffee Shop for a scoop of ice cream with flavors like Grand Canyon Caramel Crunch and Moose Tracks.
+Lawn games give you an excuse to unplug.
+Stop by the Yavapai Coffee Shop, which serves Starbucks coffee and menu items, for a drink.
+Or, opt for a scoop of ice cream with flavors like Grand Canyon Caramel Crunch and Moose Tracks.
 You’ll also find grab n’ go items that make for a perfect picnic lunch.

 In the restaurants at Yavapai, 90% of food ingredients are sourced within 190 miles of the Grand Canyon, ensuring the dishes you enjoy are both fresh and sustainable.
 Its parent company, Delaware North, is committed to reducing water and energy use by 40% by 2025.
 As a guest, you can help by participating in the linen reuse program (instructions available in guest rooms) and remembering to turn off lights and turn up the temperature on the air-conditioning when leaving the room.